Spectral gaps of random graphs and applications: Applications to stochastic topology

+As far as we can tell, these suggested sharpenings of the main theorems in \cite{GW12} and \cite{PRT13} are not written down anywhere, and we do not further elaborate on them in this note.
+It seems that these sharper results only depend on substituting our Theorem \ref{thm:ergap_giant} for earlier results on spectral gap $G(n,p)$.

-{\bf $\bullet$ Density model of random groups.} Antoniuk et.\ al.\ study the phase transitions that occur in the density model of random graphs \cite{densitymodel}.
-Using our spectral bounds instead of those in \cite{CojaOghlan} their results can be strengthened to show a hitting time result like in the case of the Meshulam--Wallach model described above.
+{\bf $\bullet$ Triangular random groups.} Antoniuk et.\ al.\ study the phase transitions that occur in the triangular model of random groups \cite{densitymodel}.
+Similarly, by using our spectral gap results, their results can be strengthened, for example to show a hitting time result.

+{\bf $\bullet$ Random flag complexes.} Let $X(n,p)$ denote the random clique complex, i.e. the maximal simplicial complex, with respect to inclusion of faces, whose $1$--skeleton is given by an \ER graph $G(n,p).$

-{\bf $\bullet$ Random flag complexes.} Using the spectral gap theorem and Garland's method, similar cohomology vanishing results were recently obtained for a different model of random simplicial complex by the second author in \cite{flag}.
-As a corollary, for every $d \ge 3$, there is a wide range of $p$ for which $X(n,p)$ is rationally homotopy equivalent to a wedge of $d$-spheres.
+Combining the spectral gap theorem from an earlier version of this paper with Garland's method, similar cohomology vanishing results were recently obtained for $X(n,p)$ by the second author in \cite{flag}.
+Combining with several earlier results \cite{clique}, as a corollary this shows that for every $d \ge 3$, there is a wide range of $p$ for which $X(n,p)$ is rationally homotopy equivalent to a bouquet of $d$-dimensional spheres.\footnote{A simplicial complex is \emph{rationally homotopy equivalent} to a bouquet of $d$ spheres if it is simply connected and all of its nontrivial reduced, rational, homology is in degree $d$.}

-{\bf $\bullet$ Right-angled Coxeter groups.} Group cohomology of random right-angled Coxeter groups were studied in \cite{DK12}.
+{\bf $\bullet$ Random right-angled Coxeter groups.} Group cohomology of random right-angled Coxeter groups were studied in \cite{DK12}.
 Applying the same techniques as in the random flag complex paper \cite{flag}, it is shown that for a certain measure and range of parameter, random right-angled Coxeter groups are rational duality groups with high probability.
 This is actually a special case of a more general statement that shows that the same holds for random graph products of finite groups.